baronrustamov/Flask-Marketplace/ReadMe.md

 This web application provides a Jumia-Like online market features where different vendors register their stores and publish products for sale and also posses some additional features, notable of which are:
   * **Multicurrency:** By default the platform allows customers to switch currency.
 This could be fixed to the desired currency in the configuration file by setting the `PRODUCT_PRICING` value.
 [More in the configurations section](#Configuration-parameters).
   * **Vendor Registration Token:** For registration, a fee whose value and currency could be set by setting the `STORE_REG_AMT` (defaults to 10 USD) value in the config.
 Read more in the config section.
-  * **Dispatcher Assignment:** Upon successful registration, a JUMGA dispatcher is randomly assigned to each store.
+  * **Dispatcher Assignment:** Upon successful registration, a registered dispatcher is randomly assigned to each store.
   * **Revenue sharing:** For every checked-out order, the total revenue is shared based on the value of the `STORE_PAY_RATIO` and `SPLIT_RATIO_DISPATCHER` configuration values.
 But by default:
-    * Vendor:Jumga = 0.97:0.03 of the product prices
+    * Vendor:Platform = 0.97:0.03 of the product prices
-    * Dispatcher:Jumga = 0.80:0.2 of delivery fee.
+    * Dispatcher:Platform = 0.80:0.2 of delivery fee.
     Note: The point at which the splitting occurs is defined by the PAYMENT_SPLIT_POINT (defaults to 'instant') see the Configuration section.

 ## Setup